 - Irritant gases

-Occupant interaction with smoke (low visibility) including crawl capability.
+Agent interaction with smoke (low visibility) including crawl capability.

-Run-time 2D graphics can display:
+Run-time 2D graphics:

-- population densities,
+- can display individual agents and population densities,

-- smoke and temperature distribution.
+- can display smoke and temperature distribution,

 Batch Mode allows rapid execution of multiple runs.